Unboxed-Software/solana-course/content/basic-solana-mobile.md

 }
 ```

-### 9. CounterView.tsx
+### 9. Create CounterView.tsx

 The `CounterView` is the first of our two program-specific files.
 Its only job is to fetch and listen for updates on our `Counter` account.
-Since we’re only listening here, we don’t have to do anything MWA related.
+Since we’re only listening here, we don’t have to do anything MWA-related.
 It should look identical to a web application.
-We'll use our `Connection` object to listen for `programAddress` specified in `ProgramProvider.tsx`.
+We'll use our `Connection` object to listen for the `programAddress` specified in `ProgramProvider.tsx`.
 When the account is changed, we update the UI.

 In `components/CounterView.tsx` paste the following:

 ```tsx
 import {View, Text, StyleSheet} from 'react-native';
 import {useConnection} from './ConnectionProvider';